louisepaul75/py-erp/docs/features/inventory_warehouse_management.md

   - [x] Implement precise decimal handling for dimensions and weights
   - [x] Fix migration issues and ensure proper database schema

+- [ ] Implement synchronization with legacy box and slot data
+  - [ ] Create extractors for Stamm_Lager_Schuetten and Stamm_Lager_Schuetten_Slots tables
+  - [ ] Develop transformers to map legacy box and slot data to new models
+  - [ ] Implement synchronization for box inventory data from Lager_Schuetten and Lager_Schuetten_Einheiten
+  - [ ] Create history tracking based on Historie_Stamm_Lager_Schuetten table
+  - [ ] Add validation for box and slot relationships
+  - [ ] Integrate with existing ETL pipeline
+  - [ ] Add error handling and reporting for sync process

 - [ ] Create APIs for managing inventory:
   - Storage location management
   - Box and slot operations